 By the time she’s in elementary school, your child understands more about issues she hears about in school or on the news, and she might ask you about current events.
 Take advantage of time in the car or at the dinner table to have honest discussions about what she wants to know.
 Get her opinion on what’s happening, and ask how she's feeling: What makes her feel happy, uncomfortable, angry, or sad about the situation?

 And of course, stay mindful of what’s playing on the television in the background at home.
-“Children’s perceptions are continuously and constantly being formulated,” says Rodriguez.
+“Children’s perceptions are constantly being formulated,” says Rodriguez.
 “It’s important that we be very intentional about what we’re exposing our children to, and discuss any stereotypes when they emerge so they don’t get perpetuated.”

 Prepare him for what he’ll read on the internet.